SaaS Business Model: Your Gateway to Profitability

 SaaS or software as a service is the new era of doing business for the service industry.
 Companies are shifting from traditional brick and mortar towards SaaS to do business in a better way.
 SaaS is software being offered online through a server.
 Interested users pay the subscription fees to access that software.
-The fees can be divided in to per month basis or yearly basis – depending on the pricing plan of the company.
-Lets look into some of the details regarding SaaS before diving into the SaaS business model.
+The fees can be divided into per month basis or yearly basis – depending on the pricing plan of the company.
+Let’s look into some of the details regarding SaaS before diving into the SaaS business model.

 Software is held on the cloud as a service – which is why it is accessible from anywhere for its paid users.
 Traditionally, you would buy the software physically and install it on your computer.
 The traditional method had limited usage as you can only use the software on that computer.
-Because of its limited accessibility and all the extensive time process of buying the license, the shift towards SaaS came into existence.
+Because of its limited accessibility and the extensive time process of buying the license, the shift towards SaaS came into existence.
 People just rent software online, which is accessible on many devices.
 Due to the software being stored in cloud computing, accessibility is very high.

 For users, SaaS is quite impressive; however, even for companies, SaaS is a lifesaver.
 First, you can give access to many users online if they pay the fees.
 You don’t need to worry about the licensing part as it is quite easy to get the software on cloud computing.
 The best example of SaaS is Google Apps.

 Software as a service is quite successful; however, software as a product has many limitations.
 In order to successfully provide software as a product, you need to get the license and upgrade the hardware in order to run the software.
 In SAAP, your money is spent on customization according to user requirements.
-If every product is customized, the company need to spend a fortune on it.
+If every product is customized, the company needs to spend a fortune on it.
 Furthermore, if the company rolls out an update, users have to update the software – either buy updated software or download from the internet, this process is lengthy and requires time.

-Companies which opted for SaaS instead of SaaP are quite happy with what they got because the developers avoided the limitations present in SaaP.
+Companies that opted for SaaS instead of SaaP are quite happy with what they got because the developers avoided the limitations present in SaaP.
 Since SaaS is available online, the model is quite useful and requires only one thing, the internet.
-The updating is also easier with SaaS since the software is available online, the developer can update the software without user putting extra effort to download it.
+The updating is also easier with SaaS since the software is available online, the developer can update the software without the user putting extra effort to download it.

 Scalability is also a massive advantage of SaaS.
 When I say scalability, I mean there are no restrictions in terms of regions or countries.
 You can provide the software to the user in any country – near or far, and it works the same for all.
 Also, if you run out of storage, you need to ask cloud computing to provide you with more digital space.
 Since it’s easier to scale bigger, the cost is quite cheap.

 Even though many companies offer the right SaaS products, they still fail to survive because of the hyper-growth phase.
-We will further talk about how to mitigate the risks associated with failure of a SaaS company later in the article.
+We will further talk about how to mitigate the risks associated with the failure of a SaaS company later in the article.

 Even though SaaS seems quite impressive, it isn’t that easy to be successful at.
 Many companies underestimate the impact that different indicators have on the business model for SaaS.
 This becomes the biggest reason why some companies fail.
 The business of SaaS contains significant indicators that a company should understand to get the most fruitful result out of it.